shivam9710rana/SSIS-Home-Task/README.md

     - These error handling mechanisms ensure that any issues are promptly identified and recorded, facilitating quick resolution and maintaining the robustness of the ETL process.

 ## Conclusion
-This project demonstrates a comprehensive ETL process using SSIS, showcasing data integration, transformation, and incremental loading techniques.
+This project demonstrates a comprehensive ETL process using SSIS, TSQL showcasing data integration, transformation, and incremental loading techniques.